-Some schools expecting virus surge go online, cancel classes - NewsBreak
+Some Schools Expecting Virus Surge Go Online, Cancel Classes - NewsBreak

 “We are using all the tools we have implemented and refined during this past year to maintain the priority of critical in-school learning for our students across … classrooms on as many days as possible, even as we face this current winter surge,” the district said on its webpage.

-Health officials have warned that new cases of the highly transmissible omicron variant have the potential to strain hospitals and staff.
+Health officials have warned that new cases of the highly transmissible omicron variant has the potential to strain hospitals and staff.

 In Michigan, the number of hospitalized adults with confirmed infections rose to roughly 3,900 Monday, up more than 240 from five days earlier, according to state health officials.